Unidata/netCDF-Perl/README.md

 ### <a name="Known_Problems"></a>Known Problems

 **netCDFPerl doesn't install under OSF/1**

-...make install might fail to install the netCDFPerl package under OSF/1.
+<code>make install</code> might fail to install the netCDFPerl package under OSF/1.
 This might be due to a bug in make(1).
 The solution is to move the line
 ````
 .PRECIOUS: Makefile
 ````